uthcode/learntosolveit/source/topcoder.rst

 ------

 A vector is the C++ replacement for arrays.
-Vectors solve many of the problems of tradidional C arrays by allowing dynamic resizing and providing methods to inspect the current size of the array.
+Vectors solve many of the problems of traditional C arrays by allowing dynamic resizing and providing methods to inspect the current size of the array.
 You declare a vector as vector<type>
 where type is the type of variable stored in the array.
 To create a vector of ints, you'd write::